janwilmake/monacobro/README.md

 Just put it in there!
 Together with other design improvements and potentially a new headline/og, this will be huge for adoption by programmers.
 They'll love a context-optimised editor.

-# doing formdata -> formdata API-calls within xytext
+# Doing formdata -> formdata API-calls within xytext

 see https://xytext.com/janwilmake/xytext/TODO.md